If you asked us to describe the last decade, we’d call it an ‘explosion of innovation’.

 Perform data-driven security awareness training

 The most effective training is informed by real attack data.
-By analysing phishing attempts in our industry, you can detect patterns and feed insights back into your training programs.
+By analysing phishing attempts within your industry, you can identify patterns and feed insights back into your training programmes.

 Employees then learn from data-backed examples, seeing for themselves what AI-crafted emails, deepfake audio clips and malicious QR campaigns look like.

-Training should evolve as threats evolve and always involve granular data over generic warnings.
+Training should evolve as threats evolve and always rely on detailed, data-led examples rather than generic warnings.

 Adopt data-centric Multi-Factor Authentication

-Layering Multi-factor Authentication (MFA) alone just creates redundant data checks for businesses before employees are granted access.
+Layering Multi-Factor Authentication (MFA) alone only creates redundant data checks for businesses before employees are granted access.

-Diverse data checks, like hardware tokens and biometrics add unique, verifiable data points that cannot be phished in the same as SMS codes or passwords.
+Diverse verification methods such as hardware tokens and biometrics add unique, verifiable data points that cannot be phished in the same way as SMS codes or passwords.

-Framing MFA in this way ensures every login is validated against multiple independent forms of data, reducing your risk of relying on singular credentials.
+Framing MFA in this way ensures every login is validated against multiple independent forms of data, reducing your risk of relying on single credentials.

 Use AI-powered detection and monitoring

-While some phishing attempts are more believable than others, every attempt produces subtle anomalies.
+While some phishing attempts are more convincing than others, every attempt leaves subtle anomalies.

-From suspicious metadata to irregular login patterns, the best tool to spot these anomalies at speed and scale is what threat actors are weaponising against you: AI.
+From suspicious metadata to irregular login patterns, the best tool to detect these anomalies at speed and scale is the same technology threat actors are using against you: AI.

 Businesses can build models trained on AI phishing indicators that continually ingest data from emails, attachments and endpoints, treating phishing as a data analysis problem.